- Philosophy of The Canadian Journal for the Scholarship of Teaching and Learning

 - Is clear, concise, complete and well-written.

-To achieve a six week turn-around time, it is necessary for authors to present manuscripts that meet the journal’s formatting expectations, that have complete and accurate references, and that any tables or figures are in a format acceptable to the journal.
+To achieve a three month turn-around time, it is necessary for authors to present manuscripts that meet the journal’s formatting expectations, that have complete and accurate references, and that any tables or figures are in a format acceptable to the journal.
 Manuscripts must be accompanied by a cover letter that indicates that the manuscript is being submitted solely to CJSoTL, that the manuscript represents new, unpublished findings or arguments, and, for research articles, that the study was approved by your institutional ethics review board.
 For further information, please see the Reviewers' Rubric.

 The Canadian Journal for the Scholarship of Teaching and Learning ("Journal") is the official journal of The Society for Teaching and Learning in Higher Education ("Society").
 The Journal publishes research and commentary on the scholarship of teaching and learning.